Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Subpixel Formula?

 I do not fully understand the filiment width subpixel code, but I understand it finds the steepest slope on the left and right of a notch in the plot, and then uses a formula to estimate the width using some flavor of interpolation.
 The original referred to it as quadradic interpolation.
 I am not a math wiz, so I can't tell.
-It seem to jerk now and then in response to small movements of the shadow, as the points climb up and down the sides of the notch, so I don't think it's working all that great, but maybe I goofed it up.
+In response to small movements of the shadow, it goes smooth for a bit, then it jerks as the peak finder selects new points to anchor to, so I don't think it's working all that great, but maybe I goofed it up.

 My "center of shadow" instead of "width of shadow" mod: